 ‘It’s probably sacrilege to admit this, but I don’t remember exactly how I bagged my copy of Tigermilk.
 Stuart Murdoch gave me a temporary loan of a white label so I could give the album a listen with a view to writing about the band in The List.
 According to Paul Whitelaw’s B&S book, Just A Modern Rock Story, The List was the only publication to actually review Tigermilk, so I may have been sent a press copy in order to do that review, or perhaps I snaffled one of the discs at the Cava Studios album launch party…’ Fiona Shepherd, Glasgow

 ‘I always take my memories of the Nineties with a pinch of salt but I know that I would have come by my copy of Tigermilk via The List offices in Edinburgh.
 I think I was compiling the music listings for Edinburgh when it came out and there were a couple of copies of the album floating about.
 Not for long, as it turned out.
 Just listened to the album (CD version) again there.
 Expectations still makes me smile.’
 Jonathan Trew, Edinburgh

 ‘There is some vagueness in our house about how we came by this so we are declaring joint custody, at least I am.
-We were at the launch at Cava and can’t remember if we got it there or if Damien was sent it.’
-Alison Stroak, Glasgow
+We were at the launch at Cava so we think it came from there… Alison Stroak: Glasgow